Pedestrian Accident Q&A - Experienced Columbus OH Injury Attorney

 To help you learn more about your rights and options, we have compiled the following list of frequently asked questions about pedestrian accidents.
 If you don't see your question listed, call us and let us know what is on your mind.

 A: Technically, no. But hiring an experienced pedestrian accident attorney in Columbus may dramatically increase the likelihood you will receive the compensation you deserve for your accident.
+The insurance company will try to pay you as little as possible, and they have lawyers looking out for their best interests.
 Hiring an attorney is especially important if your accident was caused partially or fully by a negligent driver- such as a drunk driver, distracted or texting driver, or a speeding driver.
 You could be entitled to more compensation than the insurance company wants you to believe.

 A: At the Smith Law Office, our Columbus pedestrian accident lawyers work on a contingency fee basis.
 That means you pay no fees unless we win your case.
 You don't have to worry about any upfront costs or making payments as your case moves along.
 Your legal counsel is free until both you and we are victorious.
 The firm receives a percentage of the settlement when the case is won.
+We don't get paid until you get paid.
 No matter what your circumstances are, you can afford to hire an experienced attorney.
 Discover the difference an aggressive, diligent personal injury lawyer can make.
 Contact us today.
-Call 800-930-SCOTT.
+Call 614-846-1700.